Meet the Staff

 He lives near Hofstra with his family – Kimberly and their teenage son, Fen.
 Their daughter, Allie, is a graduate of Earlham College (IN).
 Houston is a native of Santa Fe, NM, is a proud Seattle Seahawk season ticket holder, and sees as much theatre in the city as he can (often with Hofstra students)!×

-Jean Peden Christodoulou, Assistant Vice President for Student Affairs
+Jean Peden Christodoulou, Associate Vice President for Student Affairs

 I joined the Hofstra community in May of 2014 and am thrilled to be a member of the Student Affairs team.
 I spent twenty years at Stony Brook university, beginning my career in residence life and then working for over a decade in academic affairs as the Assistant Dean and Director of the